Quality of Life Survey 6 (2020/21)

 Naidoo, Y., & de Kadt, J. (2021).
 Quality of Life Survey 6 (2020/21): Quality of Life Index methodology.
 Johannesburg: Gauteng City-Region Observatory (GCRO).

-The dataset will be freely available under the CC BY-SA 4.0 license from the DataFirst service from October 2021.
+The dataset is freely available under the CC BY 4.0 license from the DataFirst service.
 For more information please email email@example.com.

 A media pack with press release and images is available to journalists.